-Influence of changing temperature and upwelling intensity on Indian oil sardine landings
+Influences of changing temperature and upwelling intensity on Indian oil sardine landings

 Abstract

-Commercial landings of sardine are known for strong year-to-year fluctuations.
+Commercial landings of sardines are known to show strong year-to-year fluctuations.
 A key driver is thought to be environmental variability, to which small forage fish are especially sensitive.
-We examined the environmental drivers associated with landings fluctuations in the Indian oil sardine using a 32-year time series of quarterly catch.
-Past research suggested a variety of influential variables: precipitation, upwelling intensity, ocean temperature (SST), chlorophyll concentration and large-scale coupled atmosphere–ocean phenomena (ENSO).
-Using the life history of the Indian oil sardine, we developed hypotheses concerning how these variables might affect landings and tested them using generalized additive models which allow non-linear response curves and dynamic linear models which allow time-varying responses.
-We found significant correlation for three variables: upwelling intensity, an ENSO index, and the multi-year average nearshore SST.
-Upwelling intensity can have both a positive effect (fueling higher food availability) and a negative effect at extreme intensity (surface anoxia).
-The negative effect was apparent for both monsoon and post-monsoon catch.
-However, the most significant correlation (adjusted R2 of 67.5%) was between the 2.5 year average nearshore SST and post-monsoon landings.
-The multi-year average SST also been identified as a predictor for Pacific and southern African sardine fluctuations, suggesting that the average SST over the sardine lifespan successfully captures a variety of factors which predict future abundance.
-The Western Indian Ocean has been steadily warming and changes been most extreme during the summer monsoon.
-Our work highlights that these changes are likely to affect oil sardine landings.
+We examined environmental drivers associated with Indian oil sardine landing fluctuations using a 32-year time series of quarterly catches.
+Potentially influential variables examined included precipitation, upwelling intensity, sea surface temperature (SST), chlorophyll concentration, and large-scale coupled atmosphere–ocean phenomena [El Niño–Southern Oscillation (ENSO) patterns].
+Using the life history of the Indian oil sardine, we developed hypotheses concerning the effects of these variables on landings and tested them using generalized additive models, which allow for non-linear response curves, and dynamic linear models, which allow for time-varying responses.
+We found significant correlations of upwelling intensity, an ENSO index, and the multiyear average nearshore SST with landings.
+Upwelling had a positive effect (fueling higher food availability) at lower intensity, and a negative effect at extreme intensity (surface anoxia) for the monsoon and post-monsoon catches.
+The most significant correlation found was between the 2.5-year average nearshore SST and post-monsoon landings (adjusted R2 = 67.5%).
+This result is consistent with previous findings and suggests that the average SST over the sardine lifespan successfully captures a variety of factors that predict future abundance.
+The Western Indian Ocean has been warming steadily, and changes have been most extreme during the summer monsoon.
+Our work highlights the likelihood that these changes will affect oil sardine landings.

-INTRODUCTION
+1 INTRODUCTION